Piggyback (transportation): Rail

+Trucking

+For semi trucks the trucks can be stacked 4 deep if it is just a day-cab truck and only 3 deep if it has a sleeper-cab.
+The trucks drive up a ramp or are lifted into place by a tow hook on the front bumper, from a heavy-duty tow truck or overhead crane.
+A saddle is placed on the fifth-wheel, that the front axel of the next truck is attached to, which is called decking.
+The mirrors are folded in on the trucks being hauled for width requirements and safety.
+For undecking the trucks, a tow truck or overhead crane is used again.
+It is typically used to transport newly built or purchased trucks.

 Marine

 Small ships of all kinds can be piggybacked on larger ships.
 Examples include lifeboats, landing craft, and minesweepers on motherships, as well as midget submarines on larger submarines, such as those used for the 1942 Japanese submarine attack on Sydney.

+Microcontrollers

+A piggyback microcontroller refers to a type of microcontroller setup where an external memory chip, typically an EPROM, is mounted directly on top of the microcontroller chip—often via a socket.
+This configuration allows for easy swapping or reprogramming of the firmware without replacing the entire microcontroller.

 Air transport

 The 1930s British Short Mayo Composite, in which a smaller, four-engine floatplane aircraft named Mercury was carried aloft on the back of a larger four-engine flying boat named Maia, enabled the Mercury to achieve a greater range than would have been possible had it taken off under its own power.
 The American Space Shuttle was carried on top of specially-modified Boeing 747 Shuttle Carrier Aircraft when the shuttle landed at places other than Kennedy Space Center.

 Space

 In space transportation systems, a smaller satellite that is carried as a secondary payload on a launch is said to be "piggybacked" on the main launch.
 It is often the case of small satellites and cubesats, since they can not usually afford accessing space on a dedicated launch and they choose instead to take profit of the remaining payload capacity in a big satellite launch.
 However, this is usually at the cost of not being able to fly to their desired orbit and having to remain on a similar orbit to that of the big satellite.